Community Owned Solar Garden

 Variations on the solar garden idea are catching on in California, Colorado, Massachusetts, New Mexico and other states.

-Some models rely on virtual net metering – where utility customers receive retail power credits as though their solar panels were on their home or business.
+Some models rely on virtual net metering – where utility customers receive retail credits as though their solar panels were on their home or business.
 However, only a small number of states allow virtual net metering.

 In another variation, the utility owns the solar panels and customers who decide to join the garden pay a premium on their bill in return for membership.